tomasdevelopment/PuckInsights/README.md

 # PuckInsights
-PuckInsights uses data found online on NHL and Ice hockey and does a exploratory data analysis of it, using azure functions to deploy it.
+PuckInsights uses data found online on NHL and Ice hockey and does a exploratory data analysis of it, initially using a google notebooks and once the project is completed I will modify the code converting it into  azure container apps project to deploy it  in cloud.

 I used DF containing the followoing information after cleaning, to do a data exploratory and practical statistical analysis of it: